ArminJo/Arduino-OpenWindowAlarm/README.md

 ## Programming the Digispark board
-Create a new sketch with *File/New* and name it e.g. OpenWindowAlarm Copy the code from [OpenWindowAlarm.ino](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/OpenWindowAlarm.ino) Compile and upload it.
+Create a new sketch with *File/New* and name it e.g. OpenWindowAlarm Copy the code from [OpenWindowAlarm.ino](https://github.com/ArminJo/Arduino-OpenWindowAlarm/blob/master/OpenWindowAlarm.ino)

+OR

+Download and extract the repository.
+Open the sketch with File -> Open... and select the OpenWindowAlarm folder.

+Compile and upload it.
 Keep in mind, that upload can not work if the speaker is connected.
 If everything worked, the build in LED of the Digispark will blink 5 times and then start flashing after 8 seconds with a 24 second interval.